Jibz06/SafeEmbedGenerator/README.md

 # SafeEmbedGenerator

-This BetterDiscord plugin adds a button which allows you to create safe embeds with ease.
+This BetterDiscord plugin adds a button to the right of your text box which allows you to create safe embeds with ease.

 <img src="media/live.gif?raw=true">